thenativeweb/timer2/README.md

 timer has been developed using TDD.
 To run the tests, go to the folder where you have installed timer to and run `npm test`.
 You need to have [mocha](https://github.com/visionmedia/mocha) installed.

     $ npm test

+Additionally, this module can be built using [Grunt](http://gruntjs.com/).
+Besides running the tests, Grunt also analyses the code using [JSHint](http://www.jshint.com/).
+To run Grunt, go to the folder where you have installed timer and run `grunt`.
+You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

+    $ grunt